MarionRichez/Dev-Tools-List/ToolsList.md

 - [BGJar](https://bgjar.com/) - Free svg background generator for your websites, blogs and app.
 - [Limus](https://limus.netlify.app/) - Look at your screenshot at different angles.
 - [Developer Ipsum](https://developer-ipsum.netlify.app/) - Lorem for NERDS!!!
+- [Beauty link previews — Microlink](https://microlink.io/sdk) - Turns websites into data: Enter a URL, receive information.
+Make any URL embeddable.
+Capture any website as a snapshot.
+Generate PDF from any website.
+Automate web performance.
+- [Roam Research](https://roamresearch.com/) - As easy to use as a word document or bulleted list, and as powerful for finding, collecting, and connecting related ideas as a graph database.
+Collaborate with others in real time, or store all your data locally.
+- [Icon Transition Generator](https://nucleoapp.com/tool/icon-transition) - Create an animated transition between two icons and download the SVG code.
+Upload the generated code to Nucleo or import it into your web project.
+- [Big Timer - Fullscreen countdown timer](https://www.bigtimer.net/?minutes=10&repeat=false) - Fullscreen countdown timer for workshops, presentations and meetings.
+Probably the biggest timer you can fit on a screen.
+No ads!
+- [musicForProgramming](https://musicforprogramming.net/) - A collaborative series of mixes designed for listening while programming (compatible with other activities).
+- [Happy Hues - Curated colors in context.](https://www.happyhues.co/) - See color palette inspiration on a real example website.
+As you click on different palettes every color on this site updates to give you context of how that color could be used for your design or illustration projects.
+- [guijs](https://guijs.dev/) - 🐣️ The app that makes your #devlife easier.
+- [Public APIs](https://public-apis.io/) - A collective list of more than 1000 Free Public and Open REST APIs for developers like movie APIs, Anime APIs, weather APIs, music APIs, games and comics APIs, currency APIs, sports APIs, science APIs, open data APIs, etc.

 [Back to menu](#tools-list)